rodrigocastro27/SemesterprojectSS25/docs/api/flutter_application.md

 # Flutter Application API

 In this file, there is a description for each of the files in the flutter application.
+The specific explanations of methods and classes are explained in the summaries of the files.

 ## Components